 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Oct 23, 2025

-As we approach Q4 2025, Dallas homebuyers and refinancers face a critical decision: lock in current rates or wait for potential Fed cuts?
-With mortgage rates hovering around 6.80% nationally as of July 2025, the stakes have never been higher (Globe Newswire).
-Recent data shows that 6% has emerged as a psychological tipping point for buyers, making rate timing more crucial than ever (Globe Newswire).
+As we approach Q4 2026, Dallas homebuyers and refinancers face a critical decision: lock in current rates or wait for potential Fed cuts?
+As of May 2026, Chestnut Mortgage is quoting 30-year fixed rates as low as 5.605% (5.645% APR), while major banks range from 5.875% (Citi) to 6.275% (Wells Fargo).
+Rates have dropped significantly from 2025 highs, and 6% has emerged as a psychological tipping point for buyers, making rate timing more crucial than ever.

 The Federal Reserve’s monetary policy decisions directly impact mortgage rates, and understanding these dynamics can save Dallas borrowers thousands over their loan’s lifetime (Chestnut Mortgage).
 With AI-driven platforms now tracking rate movements in real-time, borrowers have unprecedented tools to optimize their timing decisions (Chestnut Mortgage).